Makerspace

 Limit of 1 Request per Month

-To ensure fair access and equal opportunity for all patrons, we kindly request that each cardholder limits their VHS to Digital Conversion Service requests to one per month.
+To ensure fair access and equal opportunity for all patrons, we kindly request that each cardholder limits their Video Conversion Service requests to one per month.

-While we exercise the utmost care during the conversion process, Connetquot Public Library cannot be held responsible for any lost or damaged VHS tapes.
+While we exercise the utmost care during the conversion process, Connetquot Public Library cannot be held responsible for any lost or damaged VHS tapes or DVDs.
 We recommend keeping a backup of your original tapes.

 Timely Pickup of Completed Items